AIA Vermont Legislation

 S.127

-An Act Relating To Housing And Housing DevelopmentSenate Committee on Economic Development, Housing and General AffairsS.127 is a landmark housing bill centered around the creation of the Community and Housing Infrastructure Program (CHIP) — a new tax increment financing tool to help municipalities fund infrastructure needed for housing development.
-Unlike traditional grants or loans, CHIP allows towns to retain a portion of future property tax growth from new developments to pay for projects like roads, sewers, and utilities, potentially unlocking up to $2 billion in housing-supportive infrastructure over the next decade.
-Municipalities must partner with developers through formal agreements, apply to the Vermont Economic Progress Council (VEPC), and undergo a public vote to qualify.
-Projects must meet housing thresholds and affordability definitions, with higher tax increment retention rates for those including affordable or moderate-income units.
-CHIP also includes a “but-for” test to ensure support goes only to projects that wouldn’t happen otherwise, with flexibility on eligible infrastructure costs.
-Beyond CHIP, S.127 invests in rental and manufactured housing improvement programs, infrastructure loans, anti-discrimination protections, brownfields reform, and planning for disability housing and land bank models, making it the most comprehensive housing and infrastructure package Vermont has enacted to date.
+An Act Relating To Housing And Housing DevelopmentSenate Committee on Economic Development, Housing and General AffairsS.127 is a landmark housing bill creating the Community and Housing Infrastructure Program (CHIP), a new tax-increment financing tool to help towns pay for housing-related infrastructure like roads, sewers, and utilities.
+Instead of grants, municipalities retain a share of future property-tax growth from new development to fund projects, potentially supporting up to $2 billion in housing infrastructure over the next decade.
+Towns must partner with developers, apply to VEPC, and hold a public vote.
+Projects must meet housing and affordability standards and pass a but-for test.
+The bill also invests in rental and manufactured housing, brownfields reform, and planning tools.
 Updated 6.3.25Senate Message: Signed by Governor June 12, 2025 (06/13/25)House Appropriations; Senate Appropriations; Senate Finance; House Ways and Means; House General and Housing

 S.133